Martin Lisius: TESSA and Public Safety

+Quotes

+"It all starts in the mind.
+I see images or a movie of the final product there.
+I gather the tools and make it happen."

+"I find truth and purpose in nature.
+Being around it, and enveloped by it as often as possible, is important to me."

+“Storms offer us a glimpse of what our world once was, and inspires us to protect and preserve what remains.”

+“To do what I do, I have to not only be a skilled cinematographer, but I have to understand how to operate in and around storms safely."

 Filmography

 In 1995, Lisius directed "StormWatch," a training video for the National Weather Service used nationwide to train storm spotter groups.
 Lisius co-produced the video with meteorologists Gary Woodall and Alan Moller.
 It was produced by the Texas Severe Storms Association with support from the Meadows Foundation of Dallas, Texas.

 In 1996, Lisius wrote and directed "The Chasers of Tornado Alley," an early documentary film about storm chasing.

 In 2018, Lisius shot a short film titled, "Prairie Wind" with a 16K video camera system he custom-built.

 In 2024, Lisius wrote and directed "The Chasers of Tornado Alley: Touching the Sky," a sequel to the 1996 documentary about storm chasing.
 The film was shot on 4K and 16K video, and on Super 35mm motion picture film.